talyaak/Cyber4S/README.md

 # This is Tal Yakoubov's repo for Cyber4S projects, as part of the Pre-Course for Cyber4S

-# CURRENT ACTIVE PROJECT: 'Chess'0
+# CURRENT ACTIVE PROJECT: 'Chess'
 # OLD projects archive: 'Old'

 # Feel free to explore :)